-The Guiding Research Questions take the study beyond what other authors have done and raise this to high school level.
+The Guiding Research Questions make the connections between art and history more significant, raising issues appropriate for high school students to consider.
 Students will need to complete research in other sources to find answers to some of the questions.
 For example, a question in the chapter on neo- and post-impressionism asks, “How did science affect these new artists?”
 Occasionally, questions require only some reflection and personal opinion.
 It seems to me that the questions are best used for discussion rather than written assignments, although you could use them either way.
 There is no answer key since most questions are rather open-ended.
-Author Deborah Swanson encourages parents/teachers to immerse themselves in some further reading and study of each period, and this seems required for parents to be able to evaluate student responses to these questions.
+Author Deborah Swanson encourages parents and teachers to immerse themselves in some further reading and study of each period, and this seems essential for parents to be able to evaluate student responses to these questions.
 The weblinks are especially helpful for expanding upon the information in the book, but you might need to do further research or reading.
-Lest you feel overwhelmed, you need to know that you may use only what’s in the 64-page book--maybe even skipping the questions--for a simpler approach.
-You can choose how much beyond the book you want to go.
+Lest you feel overwhelmed, you need to know that you may use only what’s in the 64-page book—maybe even skipping the questions—for a simpler approach.
+Of course, you can also choose how far beyond the book you might want to go.

 For the art projects, some instructions are given in this book, and some lengthier instructions, demonstrations, or alternatives are sometimes provided through weblinks.
 In the text, pictures of work by other students help give a good idea of what is expected.
-Art projects are challenging, but many of them help students to learn by “copying the masters.”
-Students learn real art techniques rather than just doing “arts and crafts.”
+Art projects are challenging, but many of them teach students by having them “copy the masters.”
+Students learn real art techniques rather than just doing arts and crafts.

 Drawing on History was written by a Christian but is not overtly religious.
-Questions might lead into worldview discussion but are not really designed to do so.
+Questions might lead into worldview discussions but are not purposely designed to do so.